 - When all the cookies are baked and cooled, it’s time to decorate.

 To decorate the cookies

-- If you are coloring your cookie icing, add some to a bowl and add just a drop of the food coloring and stir until desired color is obtained.
+- If you are coloring your cookie icing, add some to a bowl and add just a drop of the food coloring, and stir until the desired color is obtained.

 - When the cookies are dry, outline the cookie and add any designs now.
 Pour the sprinkles over the wet icing and shake off the excess.
 The sprinkles should just stick to the wet icing.
 Set the cookie aside to completely dry.
 Overnight is best.

 - Fill with yellow cookie icing on the body and orange icing on the bill.
 Dry.

 - Add blue icing to the bottom and add blue crystals.
 Dry.

 - Outline with yellow and add three lines for the wings.
 Cover with yellow crystal and dry.